 Where there is a need for national planning of a service, the NHSS National Planning Board will oversee it.
-One of the groups commissioned to look ahead at what’s coming may identify this.
-Alternatively, it may be a recommendation that has arisen from a review of current services.
+It may be a recommendation that has arisen from a review of current services or a National Planning commission.
 Entirely new services are also sometimes set up.

 Some of the considerations for the group will include:

 - the service need based on the population

 - what service, if any, is currently available

 - what the new service might need to include e.g. diagnostics, interventions, follow up